slashmais/Matrix/README.md

-# Matrix
+# NNMatrix
-A Matrix-template usable for constructing Neural Nets, and normal uses
+A matrix-template usable for constructing Neural Networks, and other normal uses